 While skin cancer is the most common form of cancer, many cases are easily preventable by limiting exposure to the sun’s harmful rays and avoiding indoor tanning.
 Basal cell and squamous cell are the most common skin cancer types and are highly curable if caught early.
 Texas is expected to rank fifth in the nation for newly diagnosed cases of melanoma, the most deadly form of skin cancer.

 - Forty to 50 percent of Americans 65 or older will have basal cell or squamous cell skin cancer in their lifetime.

-- Those who use indoor tanning beds are 2.5 times more likely to be diagnosed with squamous cell carcinoma, and 1.5 times more likely to be diagnosed with basal cell carcinoma.
+- Those who use indoor tanning beds are 67 percent more likely to be diagnosed with squamous cell carcinoma, and 29 percent more likely to be diagnosed with basal cell carcinoma.